a-ayad/Split_ECG_Classification/README.md

 ### Running the model

 To run the model, the server.py script has to be run the server.
 Afterwards, the client.py script needs to be run at the client

+For multiplee clients, use the server.py and the client1-5.py In the settings.json, the number of clients needs to be set accordingly